gonewest818/dimmer.el/README.md

 * `dimmer-configure-hydra` is a convenience function for hydra users to ensure ` *LV*` buffers are not dimmed.

+* `dimmer-configure-magit` a convenience function for magit users to ensure transients are not dimmed.

 * `dimmer-configure-org` is a convenience function for org users to ensure org-mode buffers are not dimmed.

 * `dimmer-configure-posframe` is a convenience function for posframe users to ensure posframe buffers are not dimmed.

-* `dimmer-configure-magitis a convenience function for magit users to ensure transients are not dimmed.
+* `dimmer-configure-which-key` is a convenience function for which-key users that modifies the customizations so which-key popups are not dimmed.

 Please submit pull requests with configurations for other packages!